zeek/zeek-docs/doc/scripts/base/protocols/ssh/main.zeek.rst

          Authentication result (T=success, F=failure, unset=unknown)

       auth_attempts: :zeek:type:`count` :zeek:attr:`&log` :zeek:attr:`&default` = ``0`` :zeek:attr:`&optional`
-         The number of authentication attemps we observed.
+         The number of authentication attempts we observed.
 There's always at least one, since some servers might support no authentication at all.
          It's important to note that not all of these are failures, since some servers require two-factor auth (e.g. password AND pubkey)